Research Projects and Emerging Audio Technologies

-BACCH™ 3D Sound (previously called "Pure Stereo 3D Audio™") is a recent breakthrough in audio technology, based on BACCH™ Filters, (and licensed by Princeton University) that yields unprecedented spatial realism in loudspeaker-based audio playback allowing the listener to hear, through only two loudspeakers, a truly 3D reproduction of a recorded soundfield with uncanny accuracy and detail, and with a high level of tonal and spatial fidelity that is simply unapproachable by even the most expensive and advanced existing high-end audio systems.
+BACCH™ 3D Sound (previously called "Pure Stereo 3D Audio™") is a recent breakthrough in audio technology, based on BACCH™ Filters, (and licensed by Princeton University) that yields unprecedented spatial realism in loudspeaker-based audio playback allowing the listener to hear, through only two loudspeakers, a truly 3D reproduction of a recorded soundfield with uncanny accuracy and detail, and with a level of high tonal and spatial fidelity that is simply unapproachable by even the most expensive and advanced existing high-end audio systems.
+This poster summarizes the fundamental principles behind this technology as well as some technical aspects of its implementation.
 Learn more about BACCH™ 3D Sound through these 20 Questions and Answers.

 BACCH™ Filters are optimized crosstalk cancellation (XTC) filters that allow 3D audio reproduction over a pair of loudspeakers.
 They yield maximum crosstalk cancellation level without introducing any spectral coloration to the input signal.
 An introduction to BACCH™ Filters can be found here.